 We are truly blessed.
 We have three terrific children.
 We have an amazing partnership in our marriage.
 We had been gifted with careers in which we were able to make meaningful contributions.
 We love the Lord.
 We are thankful for our good health.
 And there is no greater country on this earth than our wonderful United States.
 Yet we have often found ourselves too preoccupied with the busyness of life to acknowledge the abundance of these great blessings.
 Our Adventure in Faith is a deliberate design to s-l-o-w down, acknowledge our God-given identity, and give back.

-Our Lord and Father admonishes us to be positive and to put our eyes on all that is great.
+Our Lord and Father admonishes us to be positive and to put our eyes on all that is great and honorable.
 There is awesomeness all around, and we want to meditate in it.
 There is goodness all around, and we desire to harvest it.
 There is beauty all around and we want to marvel over it.
 There are unfamiliar cultures all around and we want to embrace them.
 There is a community of companionship all around and we want to immerse ourselves and offer encouragement.
 This Creation is an awesome Work in many, many ways.
 It is made possible solely for our enjoyment.
 EVERYone should ENJOY and CELEBRATE this AMAZING world as we meet, break bread, and serve one-another, side-by-side.
 In addition, as we approach the finale season of our lives on this earth, we recognize that our identity has been filtered largely by our careers.
 In these culminating years, we desire deeply for our identity to be in Christ and not in our jobs.
 But we weren't thinking big enough; we were limiting our God.
 In addition to a long overdue identity shift, with a BIG God it would be possible to enjoy His big world even more and live an even bigger life.

-It occurred to us, We love spending time together; camping and travel.
+It occurred to us, We love spending time together; camping, crafts, and travel.
 And we love meeting and helping people.
 Conviction is the human response to a sovereign call from God.
 It starts with a perspective change and ends with a uniquely deep, compelling call to action.
 It took us a little while, but we finally figured it out.